 And as with anything you see for sale online, if the price is too good to be true, it probably is.

-Checks to make on the bike
+Checks to make on secondhand bikes

-If you’re buying a secondhand motorbike, you should ideally see it in real life before handing over your money.
+If you’re buying a secondhand motorbike, ideally you should see it in real life before handing over your money.

 This is especially true if you’re buying from a private seller.